Mixed Messages from Trump as Congress draws battle lines over DACA

 One day after Attorney General Jeff Sessions announced the end of Deferred Action for Childhood Arrivals, the Obama-era program that permitted undocumented immigrants who came to the U.S. as children to stay in the country, Trump tweeted that he would “revisit the issue” if Congress fails to act by March.
 This seemingly contradicts the administration's previous stance — that only a legislative fix would do — by dangling the prospect of unspecified action.

-A bipartisan chorus of lawmakers have spoken out against taking a punitive approach to the estimated 800,000 so-called “Dreamers” currently residing in the United States.
+A bipartisan chorus of lawmakers have spoken out against taking a punitive approach to the estimated 800,000 so-called Dreamers, as participants in the program are known, currently residing in the United States.
 But unclear messaging from the White House has left GOP leadership on its own to decipher what Trump wants to see as part of a bill.

 "We will not be advancing legislation that does not have the support of President Trump, because we're going to work with the president on how to do this legislation,” House Speaker Paul Ryan said about the prospect of a comprehensive immigration bill that addresses DACA.

-Congress has not attempted to put forth a major immigration bill since 2014, when efforts to find a bipartisan solution collapsed.
-And early indications on Capitol Hill suggest the DACA fix will not be part of a large-scale package.
+Congress has not tried to put forth a major immigration bill since 2014, when efforts to find a bipartisan solution collapsed.
+And early indications on Capitol Hill suggest a DACA fix will not be part of a large-scale package.

 Republicans have instead suggested they will attach DACA to other legislative priorities, like Trump’s proposed wall along the U.S. border with Mexico.